Bobby Sessions

 Bobby Dewayne Session, Jr, known professionally as Bobby Sessions, is an American rapper.
 He wrote and performed the title track for the 2018 film, The Hate U Give, and signed with Def Jam Recordings that same year.
-He co-wrote Megan Thee Stallion's 2020 single, "Savage" (featuring Beyoncé), which won a Grammy Award for Best Rap Song and peaked at #1 the Billboard Hot 100.
+He co-wrote Megan Thee Stallion's 2020 single, "Savage" (featuring Beyoncé), which won a Grammy Award and peaked atop the Billboard Hot 100.

 In 2021, Sessions worked with Marvel Comics writers to create to outsource stories for Ta-Nehisi Coates' final three issues of Black Panther, with Sessions contributing to issue 24.

 Early life

 Bobby Sessions was born and raised in Pleasant Grove, Dallas, Texas.
 He and his family relocated to Rowlett, a suburb northeast of Pleasant Grove.
 He began writing hip-hop songs as a teenager and would freestyle in class and in the locker room before football practice.
 His father's love of jazz and soul music greatly influenced his passion for music.

 Sessions played basketball, football, and ran track, and has attributed to his competitive edge in his music career.
 Football played a large role in his youth.
 When asked about his stage name, Sessions said:

-I got it from my father, because I’m a junior.
-It’s my real name, the only difference is the added ‘s’ at the end.
-I can tell somebody my name’s Bobby Session a million times, they still say it back with an extra ‘s’.
+I got it from my father, because I'm a junior.
+It's my real name, the only difference is the added 's' at the end.
+I can tell somebody my name's Bobby Session a million times, they still say it back with an extra 's'.
 When I decided on my stage name, I did the work for them so they don't have to worry about it."